Brain simulation: Drosophila

-Mouse brain mapping and simulation
+Mouse and rat

-Henry Markram mapped the types of neurons within the mouse brain and their connections between 1995 and 2005.

-In December 2006, the Blue Brain project completed a simulation of a rat's neocortical column.
+In 2006, the Blue Brain Project, led by Henry Markram, made its first model of a neocortical column with simplified neurons.
+And in November 2007, it completed an initial model of the rat neocortical column.
+This marked the end of the first phase, delivering a data-driven process for creating, validating, and researching the neocortical column.
 The neocortical column is considered the smallest functional unit of the neocortex.
 The neocortex is the part of the brain thought to be responsible for higher-order functions like conscious thought, and contains 10,000 neurons in the rat brain (and 108 synapses).
-In November 2007, the project reported the end of its first phase, delivering a data-driven process for creating, validating, and researching the neocortical column.

-An artificial neural network described as being "as big and as complex as half of a mouse brain" was run on an IBM Blue Gene supercomputer by the University of Nevada's research team in 2007.
+An artificial neural network described as being "as big and as complex as half of a mouse brain" with 8 million of neurons and 6300 synapses per neuron was run on an IBM Blue Gene supercomputer by the University of Nevada's research team and IBM Almaden in 2007.
 Each second of simulated time took ten seconds of computer time.
 The researchers claimed to observe "biologically consistent" nerve impulses that flowed through the virtual cortex.
 However, the simulation lacked the structures seen in real mice brains, and they intend to improve the accuracy of the neuron and synapse models.
+IBM later in the same year increased the number of neurons to 16 million and 8000 synapses per neuron, 5 seconds of which was modelled in 265 s of real time.
+By 2009, the researchers were able to ramp up the numbers to 1.6 billion neurons and 9 trillion synapses, saturating entire 144 TB of supercomputer RAM.

 In 2019, Idan Segev, one of the computational neuroscientists working on the Blue Brain Project, gave a talk titled: "Brain in the computer: what did I learn from simulating the brain."
 In his talk, he mentioned that the whole cortex for the mouse brain was complete and virtual EEG experiments would begin soon.
 He also mentioned that the model had become too heavy on the supercomputers they were using at the time, and that they were consequently exploring methods in which every neuron could be represented as a neural network (see citation for details).

+In 2023, researchers from Duke University performed a particularly high-resolution scan of a mouse brain.

-Blue Brain and the rat
+Blue Brain

 Blue Brain is a project that was launched in May 2005 by IBM and the Swiss Federal Institute of Technology in Lausanne.
 The intention of the project was to create a computer simulation of a mammalian cortical column down to the molecular level.
 The project uses a supercomputer based on IBM's Blue Gene design to simulate the electrical behavior of neurons based upon their synaptic connectivity and ion permeability.
 The project seeks to eventually reveal insights into human cognition and various psychiatric disorders caused by malfunctioning neurons, such as autism, and to understand how pharmacological agents affect network behavior.